Entry requirements for the Counselling Psychology (PsychD) programme

 - Reflect on how personal life experiences, including any experiences of mental health issues, have contributed to their intention to pursue this career

-- Outline current research interests and how this could be developed into a doctoral research project
+- Outline current research interests, how this aligns with current research activity in the School of Psychology’s Centre for Research in Psychological Wellbeing, and how this could be developed into a doctoral research project

 - Show a standard of academic writing appropriate to doctoral level study